carl-wallace/rust-pki/pittv3-wasm/README.md

 trust configuration or settings.
 Values that govern the RFC 5280 path validation inputs, e.g., the initial policy set and related indicators, can be edited in the UI.

+A **Retrieval** selector on the Validate tab chooses what the app may fetch. *In this browser only* is the historical behavior and the only option when no service is serving the page: nothing leaves it, paths are built from the selected store and uploads, and revocation status stays undetermined unless the data was supplied. *Retrieve through the service* has `pittv3-service` fetch on the page's behalf — issuer certificates from AIA and SIA URIs when no path can be built, and, for the certificates on the paths that are built, their CRLs and an OCSP response per certificate whose issuer runs a responder.
+The certificates being validated never leave the page; the URIs they name do, and an OCSP request identifies the certificate being asked about even though the certificate itself is not sent.
+The setting also drives the settings form's per-capability notices, and flips what an unstated revocation preference means, since with a relay the check can actually be satisfied.

+The harvesting and folding around that retrieval are `pittv3_gui_lib::retrieval`, shared with the server-hosted tier, so the same certificate validated either way goes through the same code.

+When the app is served by `pittv3-service` it also asks that service, once at startup, what stores it holds (`GET api/stores`) and adds the ones it does not already ship to the selector.
+A store the service names with an identifier this crate already ships is not offered twice: the service generates its built-in stores from the same provider environments this crate's `build.rs` does, so the two are the same material by construction.
+The selector says where the selected store came from — published with the app, from a provider built into the service, or from the store directory that service was configured with — because a configured store may hold certificates whose only provenance is that some repository served them.
+A statically hosted copy asks, gets no answer, and carries on with the stores in `resources/`; nothing about deploying to a static host changes.

 Provider archives from the [IETF Hackathon PQC Certificate repo](https://github.com/IETF-Hackathon/pqc-certificates) in the artifacts_certs_r5.zip format can be validated wholesale: `*_ta.der` entries form a self-contained trust anchor store and are each validated as self-signed targets, `*_ee.der`